Klump3n/platt-ceph-gateway/README.md

 This program supplies the platt backend with data from a ceph server.

 ## Requirements ##

 For compatibility reasons (rados library) this needs a Python 3.5 environment.
-This can be easily set up in anaconda.
+This can be easily set up in anaconda: `conda create -n py35 python=3.5`.

 ## Usage ##